vk-cs/terraform-provider-vkcs/docs/resources/publicdns_record.md

 # vkcs_publicdns_record

-Manages a public DNS zone record resource within VKCS.<br>
+Manages a public DNS zone record resource within VKCS.

-**Note:** Although some arguments are marked as optional, it is actually required to set values for them depending on record \"type\".
+~> **Note:** Although some arguments are marked as optional, it is actually required to set values for them depending on record \"type\".
 Use this map to get information about which arguments you have to set:

 | Record type | Required arguments |
 | ----------- | ------------------ |